Cat-scratch diseaseCSD; Cat-scratch fever; Bartonellosis

 A lymph node biopsy may also be done to look for other causes of swollen glands.

-People whose immune systems are weakened may develop complications such as:
+People with weak immune systems may develop complications such as:

 - Encephalopathy (loss of brain function)